openhab/openhab-docs/_addons_bindings/zwave/doc/benext/heatingcontrol_0_0.md

 ### Room temperature

+Room temperature of the room thermostat

+Indicates the current temperature

 The ```sensor_temperature``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Outside temperature

+The temperature outside, if reported by the boiler

+Indicates the current temperature

 The ```sensor_temperature``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Thermostat mode

+Determines the mode of the thermostat, either ON ("Heat", 1), or OFF ("Off", 0).
+The heating setpoint will be applied if the mode Heat is applied and the Energy saving setpoint if the mode Off is applied

+Sets the thermostat

 The ```thermostat_mode``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 The following state translation is provided for this channel to the ```Number``` item type -: